connellw/ConnellsBlog/_posts/2021-12-10-domain-events-vs-integration-events.md

 ## Public Contracts

-Domain events (and their notifications) are usually designed to be handled internally.
+Domain events (and their notifications) would be handled within the boundary of the domain.
 However, integration events are often part of the public API contracts that clients are allowed to subscribe to.

 These could be published to subscribers using an Event Bus like RabbitMq, or some HTTP callback method like WebHooks or SignalR.